2024–25 Villanova Wildcats women's basketball team

-The 2024–25 Villanova Wildcats women's basketball team represents Villanova University in the 2024–25 NCAA Division I women's basketball season.
-The Wildcats, led by fifth-year head coach Denise Dillon, play their home games at the Finneran Pavilion in Villanova, Pennsylvania and were members of the Big East Conference.
+The 2024–25 Villanova Wildcats women's basketball team represented Villanova University in the 2024–25 NCAA Division I women's basketball season.
+The Wildcats, led by fifth-year head coach Denise Dillon, played their home games at the Finneran Pavilion in Villanova, Pennsylvania and were members of the Big East Conference.

 Previous season

-The Wildcats finished the 2023–24 season at 22–13 and 11–7 in Big East play, to finish in a tied for third place.
-As an No. 4 seed in the Big East tournament they lost in the quarterfinals to Marquette.
-They received an at-large bid to the WBIT where they defeated VCU and Virginia in the first and second rounds, Saint Joseph's in the quarterfinals and Penn State in the semifinals before losing to Illinois in the championship game.
+The Wildcats finished the 2023–24 season at 22–13 and 11–7 in Big East play, to finish in a tie for third place.
+As a No. 4 seed in the Big East tournament, they lost in the quarterfinals to Marquette.
+They received an at-large bid to the WBIT, where they defeated VCU and Virginia in the first and second rounds, Saint Joseph's in the quarterfinals and Penn State in the semifinals before losing to Illinois in the championship game.